Sbai7/FARLib/README.md

    end do
    write (*,*)
 ```
-which produces the following output:
+Which produces the following output:
 ```
      Sum of 1 to  10 is:   55
      Sum of 1 to  20 is:  210